Legal Requirements for Businesses: A Checklist

-Many business leaders believe Good Samaritan laws provide a blanket of legal protection just for having an AED on-site.
-However, that protection is almost always conditional.
-To be shielded from liability, your organization must prove it has followed every rule in your state’s statute, from regular inspections to proper team training.
+Think Good Samaritan laws give you a free pass just for having an AED on-site?
+Think again.
+That legal protection is almost always conditional.
+To be shielded from liability, your organization has to prove you’ve followed every single rule in your state’s statute—from regular inspections to proper team training.
 One missed check or an expired battery could put your legal immunity at risk.
 A well-managed program is your best defense, and it all starts with a clear understanding of the AED requirements for businesses.
-Let’s break down what you need to do to ensure your program is truly compliant.
+Here’s what you need to do to ensure your program is truly compliant.

 Key Takeaways